 On the way: On arrival at Hoedspruit Airport you will be met by your lodge guide and transferred to your accommodation for the next 3 nights.

 When you're there: Home is nThambo Camp.
 Up, up, up in one of the 5 treehouses deep in the bush.
 The view from your balcony?
 The distant Drakensberg Mountains.

 There’s an outdoor lounge and dining area from where you can watch a small waterhole.
 And a deck, boma area and pool.

 nThambo is a small lodge so activities are flexible.
-The reserve specialises in walking safaris led by bush experts and night safaris with powerful spotlights to (literally) shed some light on the nocturnal creatures of the African bush.
+The reserve specialises in walking safaris led by bush experts and night safaris with powerful spotlights to spot the nocturnal creatures of the African bush.

-Wake up to the wild and sleep to the sounds of the wild, wild place you find yourself in.
+Wake up to the wild and sleep to the sounds of the wild.

-*Your stay is booked on a fully inclusive basis to include your scheduled camp activities with your lodge guide.
+*Your stay is booked on a fully inclusive basis to include all your meals and your scheduled camp activities with your lodge guide.

 nThambo Tree Camp